Our Team

 With training in both therapy and medication management, Debbie thoughtfully integrates both approaches to help clients feel more balanced, resilient, and confident in their path forward.
 Her goal is simple: to meet people where they are, find common ground, and walk alongside them as they build a life that feels more manageable—and more meaningful.

+Monica Bentley, PMHNP-BC, FNP-C believes effective mental health care begins with stepping back and looking at the whole picture.
 As a dual board-certified Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner, Monica brings a perspective that bridges both physical and emotional health.
 She completed her Family Nurse Practitioner training at UNC Charlotte and later earned her Psychiatric Nurse Practitioner certification from the University of North Carolina at Chapel Hill.

 Because of this dual training, Monica often notices connections that can be easy to overlook when physical health and mental health are treated separately.
 Medical conditions, sleep problems, hormonal changes, medications, stress, and life circumstances can all shape how someone feels mentally and emotionally.
+Her approach focuses on understanding the full story—not just the symptoms.

 Outside the office, Monica is a busy mom of three and can often be found cheering from the sidelines of piano recitals, swim meets, drama productions, basketball games, golf matches, and baseball fields.
 In quieter moments, she enjoys reading in a hammock, jogging with a favorite podcast, or chasing after one of her adventurous labs.
+Her goal is to help clients find common ground between where they are and where they want to be, so they can move forward with greater clarity, stability, and confidence.

 Genna Long, PMHNP-BC, works with children, adolescents, and adults who want clear answers and thoughtful treatment options.
 She provides psychiatric evaluation and medication management with a calm, collaborative approach that helps patients feel comfortable asking questions and actively participating in their care.